machinetranslate/machinetranslate.org/meetup.md

   <h4>London</h4>
 </center>

-The machine translation meetup is organised by **Machine Translate**.
+The machine translation meetup was organised by **Machine Translate**.

-The guests include people who work with machine translation at technology providers and translation buyers as well as machine translation researchers.
+The guests included people who work with machine translation at technology providers and translation buyers as well as machine translation researchers.

 <center>
   <a href="mailto:meetup@machinetranslate.org" target="_blank" class="no-arrow">
     <button>
-       Register for the event
+       Register for future events
     </button>
   </a>
 </center>